microsoft/qsharp/katas/content/preparing_states/even_sup_two_qubits_complex_phases/solution.md

 The fact that you were able to factor out the state into a tensor product of two terms means the state is separable.

 This is looking promising.
-Now let’s try to approach the problem from the other end, that is from the starting state of $\ket{00}$.
+Now let’s try to approach the problem from the other end, that is, from the starting state of $\ket{00}$.
 As you've seen in the previous task, applying a Hadamard operation to each $\ket{0}$ gets you closer to the factored-out expression:

 $$